ethereum/ethereum-org-website/src/content/eth2/get-involved/staking-community-grants/index.md

 ### Requirements 🎯

 - Proposals must be in English
-- Work must be open source
+- Work must be open source with a free and permissive license
 - If published work, it must be accessible by url

 ### Selection Criteria 🗒️